RieltorPnuTeam/RieltorOnline/README.md

 # practiceRieltorOnline
-This is a task for educational practice The team is engaged in the "Realtor online" project
+This is a task for educational practice.
+The team is engaged in the "Realtor online" project